Skip to Main Content

 May 5, 2022

-*NOTE: We currently plan to have in-person meetings; however, this is subject to change and membership will be notified as far in advance as possible.
+*NOTE: Our hope is to have in-person meetings when we can; however, due to the ongoing pandemic, this is subject to change and membership will be notified as far in advance as possible.

 Community Partnerships with School Libraries by